Explore Scotland by small boat Splendour. Travel among spectacular scenery, wildlife, heritage and feast on local produce from Argyll and Arran.

 Going ashore by tender is part of the fun, exploring stunning coastlines, traditional villages, ancient woodlands, castles and world famous whisky distilleries.
 While out on the tender you might offer to help the crew set creels for crab or perhaps lobster, to be served at the next meal.

-After time on deck, exploring on-shore and creating lasting memories, relax in the deck saloon with fellow guests to enjoy the freshest local produce, prepared and cooked by Mike the on board chef.
+After time on deck, exploring on-shore and creating lasting memories, relax in the deck saloon with fellow guests to enjoy the freshest local produce, prepared and cooked by Carleton the on board chef.

 Sail under the towering cliffs of Ailsa Craig.
 The seabird mecca of the Western Isles, with over 40,000 breeding Gannets, 100’s of Puffins, Porpoise and the chance to spot Minke Whales, all from the spacious wildlife watching decks of ‘Splendour’.